-Welcome to Dr. Mardy's Dictionary of Metaphorical Quotations (DMDMQ), the world's largest online database of metaphorical quotations.
-My goal is to make this the most comprehensive and the most rigorously authenticated collection of metaphorical quotations ever assembled.
+Welcome to Dr. Mardy's Dictionary of Metaphorical Quotations (DMDMQ), the world's largest online database of metaphorical quotations (now with nearly 50,000 quotations, organized into more than 2,500 categories).
+My goal is to make this the Internet’s most comprehensive and rigorously researched quotation collection.
+For information on why I undertook this project in the first place, see: A Personal Note.

 To begin searching DMDMQ, pick a theme or topic you wish to explore from the Index of Topics.
 Please note that all topics are interlinked to the section of the site where the actual quotations occur, allowing you to go back and forth almost seamlessly.